 Video Game Caring Potential: Saving random citizens always feels rewarding, though by the end of the game you can usually recite their thank you speeches by heart.
 Also, if you hang around the vigilantes they say nice things about you, and in some assassinations they even obstruct your target from leaving!
 There's just something so satisfying of being on the receiving end of civilian AI interference for a change.

 Video Game Cruelty Potential: Some of Alta´r's combo kills and counters are squickworthy in their efficient brutality.
 Especially the Assassin blade counter kills.
 You'll wince at some of them.
 And if you'll notice, so will some of the guards who saw it.
-Several short-blade counter kills include throat slits complete with blood-gurgling sounds, and subduing victims before Alta´r brutally stabs the guy right in his skull using two hands; accompanied by a sound akin to a blade being buried in and then yanked out of a chopping block.
+Several short-blade counter kills include throat slits complete with blood-gurgling sounds, and subduing victims before Alta´r brutally stabs the guy right in his skull using two hands; accompanied by a particularly... crunchy sound.

-For some reason, the game allows you to kill Assassins in Masyaf with no penalty; this defies the third tenet of the Creed: to not harm an Assassin.
+For some reason, the game allows you to kill Assassins in Masyaf with no penalty, which defies the third tenet of the Creed: to not harm an Assassin.

 Even before you beat the game, there are no real negative consequences for playing Civilian Skittles on horseback.

 If you're feeling particularly sadistic, you can stab a civilian you just saved.
 Do it fast enough and you can even earn back the lost sync when the game gives you the sync for successfully saving the civilian in the first place.